Things To Do In Wroclaw, Poland [Guide By Locals]

 How many days are enough for Wroclaw?

-You can discover the most popular places in Wrocław in two or three days as the city is quite compact and the main sites aren’t too far from each other.
+You can discover the most popular places in Wrocław in two or three days as the city is quite compact and the main attractions aren’t too far from each other.
 Although if you want to get to know it better, without rushing, we recommend staying for at least a week.

 How to pronounce Wroclaw?